-Imani Woody, PhD, is 65 years old, African-American and a lesbian who says aging is very different for those in the LGBTQ+ community who are also people of color.
+Imani Woody, PhD, is African-American, in her 60s and a lesbian who says aging is very different for those in the LGBTQ+ community who are also people of color.

 The upshot of experiencing a lifetime of discrimination is that it can also produce a deep well of resilience.
 And while some have turned adversity into opportunity, others veer toward activism.

 In 2018, a photographer and a professor came together to document the lives of older transgender people.
 The result is a moving visual record of a community that is often overlooked.

 Families matter, no matter where you sit on the spectrum of sexual identity.
 As we age, families matter even more.
 For older LGBTQ+ populations, “family” can mean a lot of things and serve as a source of strength — or sadness.

 "Families of choice" can be a vital source of support for older LGBTQ+ adults.
 But they also pose unique challenges when it comes to navigating legalities and care later in the life.

 The loss of independence that can come with age leaves older LGBTQ+ adults with the difficult task of finding a place to call home — one where they can feel comfortable living life out of the closet.